-\item there is a directed edge $(r_i, a_i)$ between $r_i$ and $a_i$ if and only if $r_i = \pi^0_{a_i}$ i.e. resources are linked to their owner in $\pi^0$. \end{itemize} Note that there always exists at least one cycle in $G$ and cycles correspond to improving deals.
+\item there is a directed edge $(r_i, a_i)$ between $r_i$ and $a_i$ if and only if $r_i = \pi^0_{a_i}$ i.e. resources are linked to their owner in $\pi^0$. \end{itemize} Note that there always exists at least one cycle in $G$ and that cycles correspond to improving deals.
 The cycle-deals constructed can be of size 1 if an agent already owns her top resource in $R$.
-The TTC algorithm selects one of the cycles $\mu$ in $G$, the agents and resources involved in $\mu$ are then removed from $N$ and $R$ to obtain a new graph $G'$ with the new available agents and resources.
-The process is iterated on the new graph $G'$ and $\pi^0[\mu]$ until reaching an empty graph.
-Note that the outcome of TTC is unique (regardless of the possibly different choice of cycles to implement through the procedure).
+The TTC algorithm selects one of the cycles $\mu$ in $G$.
+The agents and resources involved in $\mu$ are then removed from $N$ and $R$.
+A new graph $G'$ is computed with the remaining agents and resources.
+The process is iterated on the new graph $G'$ and $\pi^0[\mu]$ until an empty graph has been reached.
+Note that the outcome of TTC is unique (regardless of the possibly different choices of cycles to implement during the process).